10 Things I Wish I’d Known Before Becoming a Freelance English TeacherBy Krzl Light Nuñes

 6. Have a business card and other marketing tools handy.

 I’ve gotten new students primarily through word of mouth, referrals, or meeting people at social events.
 More often than not, these new acquaintances have asked for my business card, flyer, or website so they can contact me or learn more about my classes, so I’ve made sure not to be caught empty-handed!

-Equip yourself with the essential business and marketing skills for becoming an independent tutor in Bridge’s newest Specialized Certificate Course: Teaching English Online as a Freelancer.
+Equip yourself with the essential business and marketing skills for becoming an independent tutor in Bridge’s Specialized Certificate Course: Teaching English Online as a Freelancer.

-7. Make notes about your students.
+7. Make notes about my students.

 Aside from teaching, it’s important to show that we’re interested in our students’ lives too, and that’s why I always ask them, for instance, how their weekend was or how their job hunt is going.
 However, when you have a lot of learners, all their information can be easily jumbled or forgotten!
 It helps to keep track of students’ details by writing them down after each class.